Online Betting in Africa is expanding

 The African sports betting market is totaling in billions.
 Almost half of the adults place bets on their favorite sports and teams regularly.
 This trend is to be seen not only in the well-established economies on the continent but also in countries like Nigeria.
 There, the industry is flourishing, despite the relatively small average bet amount placed by a person per day.
 So it’s safe to conclude that not considering Africa as a destination for gambling business investment is a missed opportunity for the iGaming provider and operator of the present and the future.

 According to statistics,

 Africa takes 1st place by the number of young people (including Generation Z), between 15 and 24, which greatly enables the expansion of online sports betting.
 Coupled with the increased use of smartphones and the rapid expansion of mobile internet connectivity, the development of the iGaming market in Africa is set to see exponential growth.
 Although retail outlets have long dominated the African gambling industry, the number of mobile users is consistently rising generating value which is predicted to reach more than $2 billion by 2024.

 *For other gambling business destinations, read more about our overview of the Betting Market in India.

 Betting Regulation in Africa

-There’s one major concern for betting operators and it is the gambling regulations that are either ambiguous, obsolete, or simply unenforced.
+There’s one major concern for betting operators and it is the gambling regulations that are either ambiguous, obsolete or simply unenforced.
 So similar to the Latin American market, regulation is indeed needed.

 The gaming industry in most African countries is overseen by a centralized authority or regulatory agency.
-A prime example being South Africa, which has nine provinces each with its own gambling board that makes decisions on the legality of gambling.
+A prime example is South Africa, which has nine provinces each with its own gambling board that makes decisions on the legality of gambling.
 The solid regulatory foundation would create a safer environment for sportsbook solutions providers, operators, stakeholders, and players alike.

 Finance & Payment